oak-security/stylusport/README.md

 ## ⚠️ Disclaimer

-**This handbook and its accompanying code examples have not yet been audited or peer reviewed.** The content is provided for educational and reference purposes only.
-Users should exercise caution and conduct their own thorough review and testing before implementing any concepts, patterns, or code from this repository in production systems.
+An internal code/security review has been completed — see [StylusPort Internal Review v1.0 (2025-10-22)](https://github.com/oak-security/audit-reports/blob/main/StylusPort/2025-10-22%20Audit%20Report%20-%20StylusPort%20Internal%20Review%20v1.0.pdf).
+This was **not** a third-party audit and does **not** eliminate risk.
+The handbook and accompanying code examples are provided for educational/reference use; the examples have **not** been extensively tested.
+Perform your own review, threat modeling, and rigorous testing before using any concepts or code in production.
+No warranties or guarantees are provided.

 ## Project Structure